 Otic/Aural Otic inflammation

-Adult: As 0.5% prednisolone Na phosphate solution: Instill 2 or 3 drops into the ear 2 or 3 hourly until control is achieved.
-Frequency depends on patient response.
-Discontinue if there is no response within 7 days of treatment.
+Adult: As 0.5% prednisolone Na phosphate solution: Instil 2 or 3 drops into the ear 2 or 3 hourly until control is achieved, then reduce the frequency.
+Dosing frequency depends on patient response, use the lowest effective dose for the shortest possible duration.
 Child: Same as adult dose.

 Should be taken with food.

 Chống chỉ định

 Oral: Untreated systemic infection.
 Concomitant use with live or live-attenuated virus vaccines (particularly in patients receiving immunosuppressive doses).
 Ophthalmic: Acute superficial herpes simplex (dendritic keratitis), fungal diseases of the eye, mycobacterial infection of the eye (e.g. TB of the eye), acute infectious stages of vaccinia, varicella, and most viral diseases of the cornea and conjunctiva; use following uncomplicated removal of superficial corneal foreign body.
 Otic: Perforated tympanic membrane.
 Rectal: Traumatised mucosa in the anorectal area (e.g. intestinal obstruction, extensive fistulae, perforated bowel, peritonitis).